Porestoranam/Dimploma/README.md

 # Diploma
-Implementation algorithms of Scheduling Problem
+Implementation algorithms for solving Scheduling Problem.
+This task is NP but there are polynomial approximation algorithms which have solutions close to real of in initial task.
+I considered one variation and evaluated precision of approximation.

 main.py - code for solution tasks corresponding to Scheduling Problem